qbicsoftware/research-data-management/docs/project/project_edit.md

 ## Quality Control Upload

-To upload one or more quality control(qc) files click the upload button within the quality control component in the bottom right of the project summary view, which will open up the offer upload dialog.
+To upload one or more quality control(qc) files click the upload button within the quality control component in the bottom right of the project summary view, which will open up the QC upload dialog.
 ![qc_upload](images/qc_upload.png)

 Within the dialog you are able to upload your qc files either via clicking the upload files button and selecting the files of interest in your file system